Gravel cycling: World

+Team USA has a team that races at Gravel Worlds.
+In 2023, the team was led by Lauren Stephens and Keegan Swenson, both national champions.

 Gravel Rankings and World Championship

 Gravel cycling as a whole has no governing body such as the UCI or USADA.
 Each race has its own rules, ethos, and character.
 Despite the balkanization of the races, a professional field of racers does exist, with each racer creating their own schedule of event to participate in.
 An independent organization called Pure Gravel has created a ranking system called the "Pure Gravel Power Rankings" in order to score and rank professional gravel racers across the myriad gravel races throughout the year.
-A king and Queen of gravel are crowned at the end of every calendar year.
+A King and Queen of gravel are crowned at the end of every calendar year.